Chapter 23: What Must Be Done

 The speaker finally crackled alive.
 A sluggish voice seeped through, thick with sleep and mild irritation.

 “Api?
 What the heck are you doing here so early?”
-Bonni’s voice—groggy, confused, and not thrilled to be awake.
+Bonni’s voice.
+Groggy, confused, and not thrilled to be awake.

 “Bonni!”
 Apricot blurted, louder than she meant to.
-Her pulse still hammered from the run—and from the news burning a hole in her chest.
+Her pulse still hammered from the run and from the news burning a hole in her chest.
 “Just let me in, okay?
 I’ll explain upstairs.”
 She jabbed the call button again, impatience sharpening the motion.

 Static hissed back at her.
 Apricot leaned closer, frowning.
 Come on… don’t leave me out here.
 A chill crept under her damp collar, raising goosebumps along her arms.
-Doubt fluttered low in her stomach.

 Finally, a weary sigh bled through the speaker. “…Fine,” Bonni muttered.
 The mag-lock buzzed, releasing with a heavy clunk.
 “Come on up.”

 She caught her reflection in the dusty, warped mirror: copper hair blown wild, eyes bright and anxious, her backpack hanging crooked on one shoulder.
-A girl mid-run, mid-transformation.

 The elevator dinged, doors clattering open on the 41st floor.
 The hallway’s stale air and buzzing bulbs felt like a continuation of the lobby’s gloom.
 Apricot navigated the maze of identical doors until 415E came into view.
 She knocked.